 There are many brands and models of bug zappers available in the market.
 Finding the right one for your home can be a bit overwhelming.
 But if you know what features will best suit your home, it’ll help you decide faster.

-- Mosquito killer has 20 UV lights that emit 365-395NM wavelength light, which is strongly attractive to insects.
-The light is used to attract the...
+- Indoor fly trap is equipped with 20 UV lights that emit 365-395NM wavelength light, which is strongly attractive to insects.
+The light of gnat trap is...

-- Set insect traps near fruits, plants or garbage cans and turn off lights for best effect.
+- Place insect traps near fruits, plants or garbage cans and turn off lights for best effect.
+Not Intended for house flies.

 When choosing a fly zapper, there are several factors you should consider.
 These include: